Scientific Name

 Description

 Aloe decurva is a succulent plant that forms dense, usually solitary rosettes of dull green leaves with a reddish tinge and orange-tipped teeth along the margins.
-The rosettes are stemless or with a very short stem.
-Leaves are lance-shaped, erect-spreading, up to 22 inches (55 cm) long and 4 inches (10 cm) wide.
-The deltoid teeth are up to 0.12 inches (0.3 cm) long and about 0.4 inches (1 cm) apart.
-Flowers are bright red to orange-red and appear densely packed on a usually unbranched, up to 3 feet (90 cm) long inflorescence in summer.
-They are up to 1.6 inches (4 cm) long and 0.2 inches (0.5 cm) in diameter.
-The raceme is curved downwards, up to 8 inches (20 cm) long, and up to 4.8 inches (12 cm) in diameter.
+The rosettes are stemless or have a very short stem.
+The leaves are lance-shaped, erect-spreading, measuring up to 22 inches (55 cm) long and 4 inches (10 cm) wide.
+The deltoid teeth can grow up to 0.12 inches (0.3 cm) long and are about 0.4 inches (1 cm) apart.

 How to Grow and Care for Aloe decurva

-Light: When growing A. decurva indoors, place your plant in a window with plenty of bright indirect light.
+Light: When growing A. decurva indoors, place your plant in a window with plenty of bright indirect sunlight.
 Rotate the pot once or twice a week so that all sides of the plant receive equal lighting.
 Outdoors provide light shade, especially during the hottest parts of the day.

 Soil: Plant A. decurva in a well-drained soil mix formulated for succulents or make your own.
 Drainage is essential because too much moisture around roots can cause root rot.